Characterization of continuous stationary fields as generalized Ornstein-Uhlenbeck fields via multi-parameter Langevin equation and multiple Riemann-Stieltjes integration: Characterization of continuous stationary fields

-is a solution, and hence it suffices to prove the uniqueness.
-Suppose that $X^1$ and $X^2$ are two solutions and set $X= X^{1}-X^{2}$.
-Then, from the linearity of the equation, we obtain that $X$ solves
+\begin{lemma} The Langevin equation \eqref{langevinequation} admits a unique solution in the sense of Definition \ref{defi:uniqueness}. \end{lemma} \begin{proof} Suppose that $X$ and $\tilde{X}$ are two solutions and set $Z= X-\tilde{X}$.
+Then, from the linearity of the equation, we obtain that $Z$ solves

-with $X(0)=0$.
-That is, $X$ solves a partial differential equation \footnote{Note that the partial differential equation is solved in a weak sense \emph{a priori}.
-However, since the PDE is linear with constant coefficients, it is a classical result that weak solutions are strong solutions, and hence we obtain that $X$ is in fact a (sufficiently) smooth solution.}